pythonindia/inpycon-blog/content/blog/2021/cfp_help.md

-Title: How to write a proposal for the talk in PyCon?
-Our Mentorship team is here to help
+Title: Writing a proposal for PyCon India?
+Our Mentorship team is here to help!
 Date: 2021-04-14 10:00
 Author: Dinesh Kumar P (@dinuswt22)
 Category: 2021
-Slug: writing-proposal-pycon-mentorship-team-help
+Slug: announce-mentorship
 Summary: Announcing PyCon India Mentorship team's resources, contact links, and weekly calls for first-time speakers as well as veterans.

 Do you wish to submit a proposal to PyCon India 2021 but cannot figure out the flow of your talk or how to present it?